 In the 1880s, the Florida Southern Railway came to the area, and tracks were laid through here connecting Gainesville to the surrounding Florida markets.
 According to 1884 records, James was listed as the roadmaster for the railroad that ran just feet from this home and by 1888, 24 trains passed by here each day moving agricultural products.
 The citrus economy was booming and this town grew with early Florida farming families as a result.

-But their successes were short lived as this farming economy was about to be dealt a massive blow.
+But their successes were short-lived as this farming economy was about to be dealt a massive blow.
 In 1894, a devastating freeze hit the area that nearly crippled these farmers, but the last blow came the following year when another freeze hit in 1895, wiping out any progress the farmers had made after the previous freeze.
-Families could no longer support themselves without the income from these crops so they moved further south, to present day Orlando, and planted their citrus crops again in a new area that was less prone to freezes.
+Families could no longer support themselves without the income from these crops so they moved further south, to the Orlando area, and planted their citrus crops again in a new area that was less prone to freezes.

-Sadly, this town fell victim to this weather phenomenon and the trains through town became less and less.
-Eventually the depot closed, and then the train tracks were torn up.
-By 1935, the school that these girls attended hosted it last class and in 1945, the town lost its post office.
+The trains through town became fewer and fewer and eventually, the depot closed and the train tracks were torn up.
+By 1935, the school these girls attended hosted its last class, and in 1945, the town lost its post office.

-I have stopped to photograph this home on numerous occasions and finally in 2016, I had the luck of visiting when its owner was there.
-He was the great-great grandson of the family that moved the home.
-During our visit together, he shared that he was born in the front room, as was his mother, siblings, and other kin.
+I have stopped to photograph this home on numerous occasions and finally, in 2016, I had the luck of visiting when its owner was there.
+He was the great-great-grandson of the family that moved the home.
+During our visit together, he shared that he was born in the front room, as were his mother, siblings, and other kin.